-2. The transparency of the Internet lets consumers check your service rating or reputation.
+- The transparency of the Internet lets consumers check your service rating or reputation.
 (Yelp, Merchant Circle, Angie’s List, ConsumerSearch.com, epinions.com) and others.
-One of my clients proudly maintains a very high YELP rating and enjoys high end customers at high-end prices.
+One of my clients proudly maintains a very high YELP rating and enjoys high-end customers at high-end prices.

-5. Customer service suffers.
-Low profit margin forces you to operate on a low budget; you can't afford to hire the support staff to maintain a high level of customer service.
+- Customer service suffers.
+Low-profit margin forces you to operate on a low budget; you can’t afford to hire the support staff to maintain a high level of customer service.
 Yes, even discount store shoppers want good service.
-The problem is they don’t get the same level of service at Walmart, but they usually to at Macy’s.
+The problem is they don’t get the same level of service at Walmart, but they usually do at Macy’s.